 Hot melt adhesives are able to repeat the heating and cooling process.
-This means you can separate two items that were bonded with a hot melt adhesive by reheating the hot melt to the temperature you used to apply it.
+This means you could separate two items that were bonded with a hot melt adhesive by reheating the hot melt to the temperature you used to apply it.

 An inside look at hot melt adhesives